TheDeathOmen/cyber-gubi/README.md

 - [x] Add Presentation Attack Detection model to prevent malicious attempts to abuse facial recognition
 - [ ] Introduce registration for businesses via waiting list
 - [ ] Port go-ipfs-api orbit-db integration to kubo/rpc
+- [ ] Final step - Introduce governments as regulators - they have an admin panel with settings, an open-source algorithm collects taxes automatically.
+Governments have no control over the system and can only collect if they have an account

 ## Acknowledgments